 1. Ease your shoppers into the store – don’t bombard them.

-2. Leverage drafting services to plan your layout in a manner you have ample space for shoppers to roam around in this area with fewer products to ignore.
+2. Leverage drafting services to plan your layout in a manner where you have ample space for shoppers to roam around in this area with fewer products to ignore.

 The next time you walk into a retail store, observe your first move.
 Odds are, you turn right.
 Most shoppers do.

 The first wall that customers see after entering and likely turning right is a power wall.
 This is a high-impact impression vehicle for your merchandise.
-Give extra attention to what you place and how you facilitate customers to reach this space.
+Give extra attention to what you place and how you help customers reach this space.
 Use racks, furniture, and displays to make a clear path for patrons to journey through your store.

 A well-thought-out path doesn’t just increase the likelihood of customers making a purchase.
 It also controls the ebb and flow of in-store footfall.
 This helps managers and staff handle busy shopping intervals, measure buyer engagement, and better supervise the store.